Cowshed-Communication/router/README.md

 Return:

-- mixed - url|False url if found, false if not.
+- mixed string|False-  url if found, false if not.

 ### errors